 Jim Reed is an internationally renowned, award-winning photographer, filmmaker and writer best known for his images of extreme weather.
 In 1991, he began a 30-year project to document climate change and its impact on the United States, documenting extreme weather, including tornadoes, blizzards, floods, drought and 19 hurricanes, including Katrina.
 2021 marked Jim's 30th and final year of the project.
 Although semi-retired, Jim continues to photograph certain climate change events.

-Jim is a National Geographic contributing photographer and is represented by Getty Images, Science Source and Science Photo Library.
+Jim is a National Geographic photographer and is represented by Getty Images, Science Source and Science Photo Library in London.
 His work has been published in National Geographic, The New York Times, Scientific American, Popular Science, and The Guardian, among many others.
-He is the author of the critically acclaimed photo book "Storm Chaser: A Photographer's Journey" (Abrams, New York).
+He is the author of the critically acclaimed photo book STORM CHASER: A PHOTOGRAPHER'S JOURNEY (Abrams, New York).

-Jim has been featured in numerous TV weather shows and specials, including Good Morning America, The Today Show, CBS This Morning, CNN, ABC 20/20, The Weather Channel, The Discovery Channel, and Oprah, and has received many awards for his work from, among others, Communication Arts, Photo District News, American Photography, Photo Review, and Prix De La Photographie Paris.
+Jim has been featured in numerous TV weather shows and specials, including Good Morning America, The Today Show, CBS This Morning, CNN, ABC 20/20, The Weather Channel, The Discovery Channel, and Oprah.
+He has received many awards for his work from, among others, Communication Arts, Photo District News, American Photography, Photo Review, Lucie Awards, and Prix De La Photographie Paris.
 His photography has been acquired by private collections and corporations in the U.S. and abroad.